Ellestial/100-days-of-code/r1-log.md

 **Thoughts**: I'm feeling pretty good about this project so far.
 I was able to make the skipping and sliders pretty flexible in case more sliders/skipping adjustments were added.
 I'm going to finish up the progress slider tomorrow.

 **Project Summary**: Create some custom controls for a video player, including: skipping, volume adjustments, speed adjustments, playing, and progress slider.

+## Day 42: April 15, 2019

+**Today's Progress**: JavaScript 30 - Days 12 and 13 (mostly finished).

+**Thoughts**: I stayed late at work for an appointment, and I decided to skip day 11's challenge for now.
+Day 12 went fairly quickly.
+My solution was not as polished as Wes Bos's, but it worked.
+Day 13 is really applicable to me, and I probably got around halfway done.
+I had to google getBoundingClientRect(), which I want to read about more.
+I'm a bit cautious, because this challenge didn't seem as difficult as other ones.

+**Project Summary**: Day 12 involved checking to see if the user pressed the Konami code on their keyboard.
+If they did, a surprise would appear.
+Day 13 involved having images animate in on scroll.